F5Networks/f5-azure-arm-templates/supported/standalone/2nic/existing_stack/README.md

 ## Introduction

 This solution uses an ARM template to launch a 2-NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 In a 2-NIC implementation, one interface is for management and one is for data-plane traffic, each with a unique public/private IP.
 This is a variation of the 3-NIC template, just without the internal NIC for connecting directly to the backend webservers.

+The BIG-IP VE has the Local Traffic Manager (LTM) module enabled to provide advanced traffic management functionality.
+This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

 **Networking Stack Type:** This template deploys into an existing networking stack; so the networking infrastructure MUST be available prior to deploying.
 See the [Template Parameters Section](#template-parameters) for required networking objects.